Requirements for Graduation

 A student’s major must be approved in advance by the department chair or program director (if applicable), and the student must follow the prescribed course of study leading to the completion of this major.
 At least one-half of the courses in a major must be taken at Quinnipiac University.

 A student may request to major in two areas of study in the same school or college.
-He or she must fulfill all department requirements in both areas and complete all school requirements in the school granting the degree.
+The student must fulfill all department requirements in both areas and complete all school requirements in the school granting the degree.
 The student receives one diploma.

 A student may earn two undergraduate degrees in two separate schools provided that: